retrogrand/LogosOS/README.md

 2. **Relational accountability**
    - Crux can filter the ledger **per locality and per user**:
-     - “How have we changed our answers for Oddy at home vs Oddy at LSM?”
+     - “How have we changed our answers for Oddy at home vs Oddy at work?”
      - “Did we actually honor that correction this team gave us last month?”

 3. **Governance & research substrate**